Plan Your Visit

 - The experience: With its critically acclaimed exhibitions and peaceful Sculpture Garden, the Museum is an unexpected, modernist gem that energizes the scenic hamlet of Katonah with exhibitions that spark imagination and untapped creativity across generations.
 It's intimate scale is deal for focused exhibitions that explore ideas about art, culture and society that will get you talking without tiring you out.
 A seasonal array of public programs, concerts and an outdoor sculpture garden is complimented by a popular Learning Center with hands-on art activities for children.

-- The Deal: Discount round-trip rail ticket to Katonah Station and a discount admission to the Museum.
+- The Deal: Discount round-trip rail ticket to the Katonah Station which includes discounted admission to the Museum [Adults: $6 (regular price $12); Seniors/Students: $3 (regular price $6); Members: Free; Children (under 12): Free].

 - Getting There: Take the Harlem Line to Katonah Station.
-Take a 20-minute walk or short taxi ride to the Museum.
+Take a 20-minute walk or short taxi or Uber ride to the Museum.

 - Tickets: Purchase your rail/admission ticket from any Metro-North ticket office or full-service ticket vending machine (excluding Katonah Station).